KjelleJ/SolarOne/README.md

 Note: To see some screenshots of SolarOne check the png-files.

+solarone.gz contains source code, assets, and other files from Eclipse.
+Can (hopefully) be extracted on both Windows and Linux using tar.

 # <span lang="EN-US">SolarOne 1.4</span>

 **<span lang="EN-US">SolarOne</span>** <span lang="EN-US">calculates and shows solar data for any place on earth.
 The solar data is stored in a local database on your device.
 There are 5 predefined places – one for each part of the world but you can add places of your own (see **Add Place** below).
 The main window shows all places as balloon icons on a world map.
 Selected places are red balloons and the rest are yellow balloons.
 Tap on a balloon to see some info and to select or deselect the place.
 The menu item **Places** shows a list of all places and if they are selected or not.
 You can also select or deselect using **Places**.
 On all “map windows” you can use a **Map** or **Satellite** view.
 Map view is default.</span>